 Popular/Famous Films: Laura, The Best Years of Our Lives, The Ox-Bow Incident, State Fair, Where the Sidewalk Ends

 Fast Facts: Son of a Baptist minister.
 His alcoholism affected his career.
-Years later he got sober and did a public service announcement about the dangers of alcohol.
+Years later, he got sober and made a public service announcement about the dangers of alcohol.

 Served a term as President of the Screen Actors Guild.
 Trained in opera.
 Co-starred with Gene Tierney in five films.
 Became a real estate investor after reading a how-to book.

 Popular/Famous Films: Gigi, Octopussy, The V.I.P.’s, Three Coins in a Fountain

 Fast Facts: Born in France.
 Member of the French Resistance during WWII.
 Married only once and stayed married.
 His wife was a friend of Cary Grant.

 Lost his only child to a drug overdose.
 A good friend of his Julie co-star Doris Day.
 His career suffered over his resistance to playing the stereotypical French lover.